 Nathan, Salisbury, Moorooka Neighbourhood Plan

-Brisbane City Council is working with residents and businesses to create a new neighbourhood plan for Nathan, Salisbury and Moorooka.
+Brisbane City Council is finalising its work with residents and businesses to create a new neighbourhood plan for Nathan, Salisbury and Moorooka.
 Neighbourhood plans help guide future development and coordinate land use and infrastructure over a 10-year period and beyond.
 Once complete, the neighbourhood plan will become part of Brisbane City Plan 2014 (City Plan).

 Council drafted a new proposed Nathan, Salisbury, Moorooka Neighbourhood Plan based on community feedback on a draft strategy and technical investigations of the area from 2019 to 2021.